rookies/LightEffectDriver/README.md

 * fading with an exponential function (to compensate the logarithmic characteristic curve of the human eye)
 * fading with an inverted exponential function (from max to min)

-Maximum and minimum values are 0 resp.
+Minimum and maximum values are 0 resp.
 255 by default but can be adjusted.
 Speed can be adjusted between 10ms and 10s for switching to the next light and 1ms and 1s for fading to the next value.

 ## Example